elke-space4good/Energy-Poverty-JRC/README.md

 Useful for point 1 and 4.
 Data for energy demand (consumption) per household from a simulation of the ResLoadSIM model.
 The data is a set of time resolved energy profiles for 20 different households in Amsterdam.
 It is provided as 1-minute consumption data for 1 year (2016).

+- **runs_households_no_solar:** energy demand by 20 different consumers.
+  -mPower file: has 1-min consumtion data (column 1= time, column 2= consumption).

-**runs_households_no_solar:** energy demand by 20 different consumers.
-Power file: has 1-min consumtion data (column 1= time, column 2= consumption).
+- **runs_households_solar**: energy demand by 20 different consumers WITH solar production.
+  - Power file: has 1-min consumption data (column 1= time, column 2= consumption).

-**runs_households_solar**: energy demand by 20 different consumers WITH solar production.
-Power file: has 1-min consumption data (column 1= time, column 2= consumption).
-Power-Solar-Module file: contains last column with solar produced power that is used immediately by household.
+  - Power-Solar-Module file: contains last column with solar produced power that is used immediately by household.
 This power production number is a theoretical number, coming from PVGIS (see section below) combining the solar radiation and an optimum installation of the solar panel (southward facing, with an inclination).
-Gridbalance file: is interesting as it has power values from solar production (column 4=power into grid) that can be shared with others, thus  useful value for the marketplace.
+  - Gridbalance file: is interesting as it has power values from solar production (column 4=power into grid) that can be shared with others, thus  useful value for the marketplace.

 See ResLoadSIM manual (pg.
 11-14) for further explanation of the data.